Autarkysoft/Denovo/README.md

 * **TestNet miner:** a simple but powerful miner to mine testnet blocks and broadcast them used only for testing things that can not be tested otherwise.
 * **Message encryption:** encrypt and decrypt messages using Elliptic Curve Integrated Encryption Scheme (ECIES).
+* **Transaction verifier:** verify any bitcoin transaction by entering its raw hex and all its UTXOs.

 Using the latest [.net core](https://github.com/dotnet/core) version with [AvaloniaUI](https://github.com/AvaloniaUI/Avalonia)
 Denovo can run on any operating systems.